Bridging the Gender Pay Gap through Transparency

 9781803920412 Edward Elgar Publishing

-Edited by Sara Benedí Lahuerta, Sutherland School of Law, University College Dublin (UCD), Ireland, Katharina Miller, President of the European Women Lawyers Association and Incoming Head of the EU delegation of the G20 / W20 and Laura Carlson, School of Law, Stockholm University, Sweden
+Edited by Sara Benedí Lahuerta, Sutherland School of Law, University College Dublin (UCD), Ireland, Katharina Miller, Former President of the European Women Lawyers Association and Former Head of the EU delegation of the G20/W20 and Laura Carlson, School of Law, Stockholm University, Sweden

 This timely book evaluates the advantages and challenges of adopting pay transparency legislation (PTL) to address the ongoing issues of the gender pay gap.
 Chapters contextually examine whether PTL can help reduce the gender pay gap and discuss which factors should be considered to potentially boost the effects of this legal intervention.